yaghoubi-mn/pdf-agent/README.md

 -   **`search_pdf`**: This is the core of the RAG functionality.
 When a user asks a question, this tool searches the PDF for relevant information and provides it to the agent to generate an answer.
 -   **`translate_pdf_tool`**: When a user requests a translation, this tool translates the entire PDF document.

+#### Flow

+The user experience follows this flow:

+1. Upload: The user uploads a PDF (e.g., a research paper).
+The app will generate and save vectors from PDF.

+2. Chat: The user asks, "What are the key findings?"
+The agent searches Qdrant and summarizes the result.

+3. Quiz: The user types, "Generate quiz about the methodology."
+The Agent will search the PDF for methodology and based on the results, generates a JSON payload.
+The Streamlit UI immediately renders a multiple-choice or open-ended quiz.
+The user selects answers and gets instant feedback and also score.

+4. Translate PDF: The user asks, "Translate PDF to German.", The agent triggers the translation tool.
+It processes the file block-by-block and give it to translation model (default is gemma-3-27b-it).
+Then the UI will show both origin PDF on the left and translated PDF on the right.